CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터그래픽스/250415-roller_coaster_physics.md

 Adaptive sampling can be also used!

-Maximum order of polynomials is 4, higher order doesn't reduce error rate.
+Only polynomials up to the fourth order are used, higher order don't reduce the error rate.

 ### Computing inverse